paynefactory/3DxWareMac-SDK-docs/README.md

 > **Note:** This repository only includes the documentation PDF.
 Source code or SDK files are not redistributed here.

-## View the PDF or Markdown Documentation
+## View the Documentation in PDF or Markdown Format

 [Click here to view the PDF documentation](./3DxMacWare%20SDK.pdf)